chipsalliance/firrtl-spec/spec.md

 2. The flow of the left-hand side expression must be sink or duplex (see [@sec:flow] for an explanation of flow).

-3. Either the flow of the right-hand side expression is source or duplex, or the right-hand side expression has a passive type.
+3. Either the flow of the right-hand side expression is source or duplex, the right-hand side expression has a passive type, or the right-hand-side is an output port or instance input.

 4. The left-hand side and right-hand side types are not property types.